tmychow/tmychow.github.io/_posts/2020-07-10-a-primer-on-economic-growth-part-I.md

 tag: economics
 ---

+In Part I, we will consider three main paradigms about economic growth: Malthusian, neoclassical and endogenous.
+These models show the role of the factors of production in driving economic growth.
+They also demonstrate that the accumulation of these factors alone cannot be the drivers of economic growth in the long-run.
+Instead, the long-run driver of economic growth is increasing productivity - we will look at how that occurs via technological progression and improvements in resource allocation.

 **What is the Malthusian theory of economic growth?**

 Thomas Malthus had a theory of growth in 1798, resulting in this production function: